 Identify the problem.
 It could be anything from poor product photos, expensive shipping fees, a confusing website, a poor quality product, an overpriced product, lack of exposure, poor SEO, inauthentic content, an unconvincing brand story or a combination of any of these factors.

 Take a hard look at every aspect of your business and figure out what changes can be made.
 If you can’t achieve an objective perspective, have family or friends help you out.
 Your best bet, however, would be to have strangers with an unbiased opinion towards your business take a look.
-Post a thorough question or request to the r/entrepreneur subreddit on Reddit for advice and suggestions you may not have be able to observe yourself.
-Basically you just want to figure out what’s not working so you can fix it.
+Post a thorough question or request to the r/entrepreneur subreddit on Reddit for advice and suggestions you may not be able to observe yourself.
+Basically, you just want to figure out what’s not working so you can fix it.

 A major challenge you may be facing if you aren’t getting any sales is that you may not be targeting the right market.
 Re-examine your niche market to find out if your product directly adds value to it, or if you’ve begun to stray away from your niche since you originally identified it at the beginning.